 This page catalogues documents, photographs etc. related particularly Harold Hindle James, known to his family as "Huck", and to his friends as "Jimmy"; his father was my maternal grandfather's eldest brother.

-A very large collection of HH ("Huck") James's papers came to light in the summer of 2010, in the possession of his brother's stepson, Geoffrey Fox (b.
+A very large collection of HHJ's papers, along with those of his father Henry Rosher James (1862-1931) and brother Eric Trevenen James (1904-1989) and other relatives, came to light in the summer of 2010, in the possession of Eric's stepson, Geoffrey Fox (b.
 1938).
-It appears that they were retained by James's brother "Bob"-Eric Trevenen James at his house, "Challonsleigh", Whitchurch, Tavistock, Devon.
+It appears that they were retained by Eric at his house, "Challonsleigh", Whitchurch, Tavistock, Devon.
 That house, and the nearby "Edgemoor House", Middlemoor, Tavistock PL19 9DY (which was previously owned by the parents of Eric's wife, Guglielma Fox (also née Fox), and was where Geoffrey Fox was born) are still owned by Geoffrey Fox and his wife Vicky, though they spend most of the year at their farm in Tanzania, and the houses are rented out as holiday lets.
-In the summer of 2010 I made two visits to the Foxes in Devon, and Geoffrey Fox gave me all the papers he had.
+In the summer of 2010 I made two visits to the Foxes in Devon, and Geoffrey Fox kindly gave me all the papers he had.

 |HHJ-5||Invitation to investiture at Buckingham Palace (4 Mar 1930) (presumably his OBE).||Original document retrieved from Challonsleigh, summer 2010, and held by John Barnard.|